 Regular attendance is expected from you.
-All-important announcements will be made in the first 15 minutes of the start of the class and will not be repeated for the students who come late.
 You will be doing extra practice questions during class.
 These questions will help you understand the format of the questions of the Quizzes.
 Also, this time could be used to get help with understanding topics.

 Your participation mark is your marks on the in-class exercises.
 No make-up exercises unless students have a legitimate absence (i.e. illness supported by a medical certificate).
 All readings will be available free to students in UM Learn under the heading "readings".
-Students will be responsible for knowing all of the assigned readings for quizzes.
+Students will be responsible for knowing all of the assigned readings for quizzes, assignments, and the final exam (see course schedule below).